p3zo/chord-progressions/README.md

 -   go alll the way through pitch/chord modules and make `note` and `midi_num` consistent.

-##### Tonal evaluation

--   get key for progression
--   get function chord name given key

 ##### Eventually

+-   [feature] get key for progression
+-   [feature] get functional names for chords given key
 -   [feature] output variable chord durations from solver
 -   [feature] consider lower and upper structures in select_voicing
 -   [feature] add the possibility of a repeated note in a different octave